 Card Member Services will either pay the facility directly for repairs or you may go to an authorized repair facility and file a claim for reimbursement.
 They state that only valid and reasonable repairs made at the manufacturer’s authorized repair facility are covered.

 So that’s why I recommend checking with the Benefit Administrator before you seek out a repair.
+It’s possible that if you jump the gun and seek out repairs from an unauthorized facility, you will have to pay for those out-of-pocket.

 Getting a new phone